dpS1lence/Personal-Projects/README.md

-# My Projects and Awards
+# My Public Projects and Awards
 ## The majority of these projects were developed collaboratively.
 ## 💹Lusy Jewelry